FH is more common than type 1 diabetes.2

 WHY FH SHOULD BE DIAGNOSED

-HOW THE FH FOUNDATION CAN HELP YOUR PRACTICE
+HOW the Family Heart Foundation CAN HELP YOUR PRACTICE

 FAMILY CASCADE SCREENING